The Occupational Safety and Health Review Commission

 The Review Commission will submit copies of the updated plan to Congressional committees, post the plan on its Internet website, and distribute the plan to the trade press, trade associations, labor unions, the OSHA Bar, and the Department of Labor.

 Over the next several years, the agency plans to conduct evaluations and continue ongoing evaluations that will provide information the agency can use to improve its operations, processes, and procedures.
 The program evaluations required under GPRA will be included in each of our annual performance budgets.
 The agency’s evaluation schedule is noted below:

 - Evaluate the security of information technology systems and security management measures used for addressing security issues annually.

 - Audit financial statements annually.

-1At any time within 30 days after the docketing date of the ALJ’s report, a Commissioner may, on his own motion, direct that a Judge’s decision be reviewed.
-In the absence of a petition for discretionary review filed by one or more of the parties, a Commissioner will normally not direct review unless the case raises novel questions of law or policy or questions involving conflict in Administrative Law Judges’ decisions.
+1At any time within 30 days after the docketing date of the ALJ’s report, a Commissioner may, on his own motion, direct that the ALJ’s decision be reviewed.
+In the absence of a petition for discretionary review filed by one or more of the parties, a Commissioner will normally not direct review unless the case raises novel questions of law or policy or questions involving conflict in decisions from the ALJs.

 2As of the beginning of fiscal years 2007, 2008, and 2009, the Commission’s inventory of pending cases consisted of 27, 25 and 20 cases, respectively.